rizkidoank/personal_site/_posts/2019-02-23-first-experience-as-a-tech-lead.markdown

 ## Become a Lead is Not Only About Get the Projects Finished
 Projects will finished with good results if you know how to do it well.
 Unfortunately, to do it well is not always about how good you're in technical things.
 My first challenge is to ensure my team get exposured to stakeholder, this is really helpful since it will remove the communication overhead from stakeholder <-> myself <-> my member.
 Instead, I tried to connect my members to stakeholder directly and observe.
 After that, we can review or plan accordingly in our planning session.

-## You'll Might Fail If You Don't Know Your Members Well
+## You Might Fail If You Don't Know Your Members Well
 I found that it's easier for me to work with my team when I already know the strength and weakness for each member, then I can discuss with my peer or my lead to improve / enhance it.
 Getting to know and understand your team is important, and this is the part that I really enjoyed when lead the team, understand their interest, their goals, help each other to reach the goals.
 Thats fun!
 Your empathy and emotion are important part in here.

 ## There are Something More Important Than Projects